-7. Financial transfers and reporting
+b) Financial transfers and reporting

 Once the budget was agreed, we explained that budgets and financial reports can tell a story about the future or past as much as text.
-We asked award holders to alert us if further changes were needed, stating that we were likely to be highly understanding of the reasons for variations to budgets and plans.
-So when they contacted us to say they wanted to vire between budget lines, spend more on x and less on y for z reason, we did not see this as poor budgeting; we were reassured that might be adjusting their research according to what they found or uncovering new potential.
+We asked award holders to alert us if further changes were needed, stating that we were likely to be sympathetic and understanding about the reasons for variations to budgets and plans.
+So, when they contacted us to say they wanted to vire (i.e., move items between budget lines), and to spend more on one activity and less on another, we did not see this as poor budgeting.
+As long as they gave a good reason, we were reassured that they might be adjusting their research according to what they found or uncovering new potential.
 We were flexible with the timing and size of transfers - larger proportions for advances were needed for small organisations or for projects that had considerable upfront costs.
-The vast majority of projects were successfully completed on or just under budget.
+The vast majority of projects were successfully completed on or just under budget and delays were caused by the Myanmar coup and conflict in Ethiopia rather than financial mismanagement.

 Conversely, we were clear that we had to be completely inflexible about needing receipts for every item of expenditure.
 SOAS and our donors required this.
 Given the choice, we would have preferred to allow an element of per diem for travel and subsistence for researchers.
 We explained meticulously exactly what the rules and requirements were and for what reasons.
 We invested a huge amount of time advising about financial reporting - helping grantees to get their numbers accurate.
-When one struggled to understand a complex rule about overheads, in despair he emailed: "why can you just trust us?"
-We explained that we trusted them to be honest with the funds, and to reach a fabulous standard of work (we had already seen their report and film), but that we had a responsibility to account for the money they had spent.
-We had no choice but to follow the rules - we needed to be able to tell a story down to the nearest pound about what we have done with public funds.
+When one struggled to understand a complex rule about overheads, in despair he emailed: "why can't you just trust us?"
+We explained that we trusted them to be honest with the funds, and to reach a fabulous standard of work (we had already seen their report and film), but that we had a responsibility to account for the money they had spent to strangers.
+We had no choice but to follow the rules - we needed to be able to tell a story down to the nearest pound about what we had done with public funds.
 Another colleague from Myanmar expressed frustration about the reporting demands: